-Elevation: To control your swelling, elevate your leg (toes above your nose) for 30 minutes.
+Elevation: To control your swelling, elevate your leg (toes above your nose) for 30 minute periods.
 Ensure your whole leg is supported with three or four pillows from your heel downwards.
 Lie back on your bed.
-Repeat this three times daily.

 Pain control

 In the initial period after your operation, it is more effective to take your painkillers regularly, as they have been prescribed.